Looking for the right price in term insurance? Here’s how to score the right deal

 When you buy your term insurance online, no intermediaries are involved.
 Thus, insurers provide a premium advantage on online policies.
 You can score sizeable discounts on your premium if you buy your term plan online.

 7. Make use of riders wisely

 Riders are useful in increasing your coverage at a nominal price.
 However, you need to assess your needs well before investing in additional covers.
 You can look for insurance providers who let you add benefits later.
 For instance, let’s assume that you enjoy adventure sports.
 Insurers often refuse payouts for unfortunate events arising out of such hazardous hobbies.
 So, you can choose to add accidental death benefits later when you give up indulging in such pastimes.

-Another option is to invest with insurers who offer in-built benefits at no extra costs.
+Another option is to invest with insurers who offer in-built benefits at no extra cost.
 Some insurers provide accidental disability, and terminal illness covers free of charge.
 The former waives off premiums in case of permanent disabilities due to accidents.
 The latter offers accelerated payouts on the detection of terminal conditions.

 8. Maintain a healthy lifestyle

 Term insurance costs more for smokers, individuals who consume drugs and alcohol, or have a high body-mass index (BMI).
-Eliminating unhealthy lifestyle choices can help you secure low term insurance premiums.
+Eliminating unhealthy lifestyle choices can help you secure low-term insurance premiums.
 Eating well and regularly exercising also reduce the probability of lifestyle diseases.

 9. Choose the economical payout option

 In most cases, if you opt for a monthly income payout option for your nominee, you need to pay the least premium.
 You can search for an insurer that allows your beneficiary to convert the monthly income into a lump sum if they need it.